gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/inline_assembler.rst

 * Automatic usage of the proper calling conventions
 * Access to Ada constants and variables
 * Definition of intrinsic routines
-* Possibility of inlining a subprogram comprising assembler code
+* Possibility of inlining a subprogram consisting of assembler code
 * Code optimizer can take Inline Assembler code into account

 This appendix presents a series of examples to show you how to use the Inline Assembler.
 Although it focuses on the Intel x86, the general approach applies also to other processors.
-It is assumed that you are familiar with Ada and with assembly language programming.
+It is assumed you are familiar with both Ada and assembly language programming.

 .. _Basic_Assembler_Syntax: